Nonlinear transport of tracer particles immersed in a strongly sheared dilute gas with inelastic collisions: Comparison with the Boltzmann results for IHS

-Given that we are interested in this paper to assess the dependence of the coefficients $T_{k\ell}$ on inelasticity, we have scaled them with respect to their elastic values except in the case of $D_{T,k\ell}$ since this coefficient vanishes for elastic collisions.
-Thus, we define the dimensionless coefficients $D_{k\ell}^*=D_{k\ell}/D^\text{el}$ and $D_{p,k\ell}^*=D_{p,k\ell}/D_p^\text{el}$ while $D_{T,k\ell}^*=D_{T,k\ell}/(x_1 T/m_2\nu)$.
-The effective collision frequency $\nu=\nu_{\text{M},22}$ for IMM, $\nu=\nu_{22}$ for the VGS model, and $\nu=(2/(d+2))\nu_{\text{M},22}$ for IHS.
+As previously mentioned, some studies \cite{C97,ALJR21} have performed molecular dynamics simulations to measure the non-zero elements of the self-diffusion tensor.
+As discussed in \cite{G02}, the densities analyzed in these simulations generally prevent us from making quantitative comparisons between our theory, which is limited to the low-density regime, and these computer simulations.
+However, we find that the qualitative dependence of the self-diffusion tensor on dissipation generally agrees with the results derived from IMM and VGS models.
+These simulations study the $\al$-dependence of the reduced tensor $\widetilde{D}_{k\ell}=D_{k\ell}^{\text{self}*}/a^*$.
+Kinetic theory and simulations predict that $\widetilde{D}_{xx}>\widetilde{D}_{zz}>\widetilde{D}_{yy}$ while in general the elements $\widetilde{D}_{k\ell}$ decrease with increasing dissipation.
+However, the simulations show that the value of the off-diagonal element $-\widetilde{D}_{xy}$ is roughly the same magnitude as that of the diagonal element $\widetilde{D}_{yy}$.
+Our results disagree with this prediction.

+Now, we assume that the tracer and particles of the granular gas are mechanically different.
 The relevant elements of $D_{k\ell}^*$, $D_{p,k\ell}^*$, and $D_{T,k\ell}^*$ are plotted in figures \ref{fig3}, \ref{fig4}, and \ref{fig5}, respectively, as functions of $\al$ for the mixture $\sigma_1/\sigma_2=1$ and $m_1/m_2=0.5$.
-As expected, we observe that in general the influence of inelasticity on mass transport is quite significant regardless of the approximation used.
+As occurs for the self-diffusion tensor, we observe that in general the influence of inelasticity on mass transport is quite significant regardless of the approximation used.
 Additionally, the anisotropy of the system (as measured by the differences $|T_{xx}-T_{yy}|$ and $|T_{zz}-T_{yy}|$) is much important in the shear flow $xy$-plane.
 In fact, while $T_{zz}-T_{yy}=0$ for IMM and kinetic model results, we observe that $T_{zz}\simeq T_{yy}$ for IHS.
-With respect to the comparison between IHS, IMM, and kinetic model, it is quite apparent that although the predictions of the kinetic model reproduce qualitatively well the results obtained for IHS, significant discrepancies between both approaches are found for strong dissipation.
+With respect to the comparison between IHS, IMM, and kinetic model, it is quite apparent that although the predictions of the kinetic model reproduce qualitatively well the results obtained for IHS, discrepancies between both approaches are found for strong dissipation.
 As occurs for the rheology, the agreement between IMM and IHS is better than the one found between IHS and the kinetic model.
 In fact, the good agreement obtained here between IHS and IMM can justify the use of IMM as a reliable model to unveil in a clean way the effect of inelasticity on transport in real granular flows.